Double (association football): Niger

-In Niger, eight teams have won the Double of the Niger Premier League and the Niger Cup.
+In Niger, eleven teams have won the Double of the Niger Premier League and the Niger Cup.

 Nigeria

 In Nigeria, seven teams have won the Double of the Nigeria Premier League and the Nigerian FA Cup.

 Rwanda

 In Rwanda, three teams have won the Double of the Primus National Football League and the Rwandan Cup.

 São Tomé and Príncipe

 In São Tomé and Príncipe, six teams have won the Double of the São Tomé and Príncipe Championship and the Taça Nacional de São Tomé e Príncipe.

 Senegal

-In Senegal, three teams have won the Double of the Senegal Premier League and the Senegal FA Cup.
+In Senegal, four teams have won the Double of the Senegal Premier League and the Senegal FA Cup.

 Seychelles

-In Seychelles, two teams have won the Double of the Seychelles First Division and the Seychelles FA Cup.
+In Seychelles, three teams have won the Double of the Seychelles First Division and the Seychelles FA Cup.

 Sierra Leone

 In Sierra Leone, two teams have won the Double of the Sierra Leone National Premier League and the Sierra Leonean FA Cup.

 Somalia

-In Somalia, no team has won the Double of the Somalia League and the Somalia Cup.
+In Somalia, only one team has won the Double of the Somalia League and the Somalia Cup.